DataSF/draft-publishing-standards/demographics/race-and-ethnicity.md

 ### **Overview of Standards**

-Below is an overview of the race and ethnicity data standards covered in this document.
+Below is an overview of the race and ethnicity data standards covered in this section.

 | **Jurisdiction** | Title | Who should use |
 | :--- | :--- | :--- |